Ronald Inglehart: Rising Tide

 Written with Pippa Norris, Rising Tide: Gender Equality and Cultural Change Around the World (New York and Cambridge: Cambridge University Press, 2003) examines how the twentieth century gave rise to profound changes in traditional sex roles.
 This study reveals how modernization has changed cultural attitudes towards gender equality and analyzes the political consequences.
-It systematically compares attitudes towards gender equality worldwide, comparing almost 70 nations, ranging from rich to poor, agrarian to postindustrial.
+It systematically compares attitudes towards gender equality worldwide, comparing almost 70 nations, ranging from rich to poor, agrarian to post-industrial.
 This volume is essential reading to gain a better understanding of issues in comparative politics, public opinion, political behavior, development and sociology.

 Sacred and Secular

-Inglehart's 2004 book with Pippa Norris, Sacred and Secular: Religion and Politics Worldwide reexamines the secularization thesis.
-This book draws on a base of new evidence generated by four waves of the World Values Survey executed from 1981 to 2001 in eighty societies, covering most of the world’s major faiths.
+Inglehart's 2004 book with Pippa Norris, Sacred and Secular: Religion and Politics Worldwide re-examines the secularization thesis.
+This book draws on a base of new evidence generated by four waves of the World Values Survey executed from 1981 to 2001 in eighty societies, covering most of the world's major faiths.
 Examining religiosity from a broader perspective and in a wider range of countries than have been done before, this book argues that religiosity persists most strongly among vulnerable populations, especially those in poorer nations and in failed states, facing personal survival-threatening risks.
 Exposure to physical, societal and personal risks drives religiosity.
 Conversely, a systematic erosion of traditional religious practices, values and beliefs may have occurred among the more prosperous strata in rich nations.
 But at the same time, a growing proportion of the population—in both rich and poor countries—spends time thinking about the meaning and purpose of life.
 It is argued that in developed countries, the established churches are losing their ability to tell people how to live their lives, but spiritual concerns, broadly defined, may be becoming increasingly important.